|Table of Contents - Hardware and Software Requirements in Tableau Server|

-Tableau server is a scalable system that is capable of meeting the demands of the most intense enterprise environments.
-Proper planning is an important first step, before you settle on to the appropriate hardware configuration and licensing options.
+Tableau Server is a scalable system that is capable of meeting the demands of the most intense enterprise environments.
+Proper planning is an important first step before you settle on to the appropriate hardware configuration and licensing options.
 At a minimum, you should consider the following details when planning your deployment:

 The user count and user concurrency rate provide an expectation of the volume of requests the server will be handling.
 This is normally fairly easy to estimate.
-The user count represents the number of licensed users on tableau server that are able to make requests to the server.
-User concurrency rates represent the percentage of the licensed users that will be making requests at any single moment.
+The user count represents the number of licensed users on Tableau that are able to make requests to the server.
+User concurrency rates represent the percentage of licensed users that will be making requests at any single moment.
 For example, a deployment anticipating 1,000 licensed users with an expected concurrency rate of 10 percent implies that approximately 100 users would be active in the system at any moment.

 Workbook complexity is more difficult to anticipate.
 For this reason, before you plan your server environment it is advisable to identify a core group of report designers, train them, and have them build some initial reports that can serve as a basis for planning.
-This typically doesn’t require more than a month to accomplish and doesn’t need to involve many staff.
-Not all requests made to tableau server are equivalent.
+This typically doesn’t require more than a month to accomplish and doesn’t need to involve much staff.
+Not all requests made to the tableau server are equivalent.
 The server will spend more resources to render dashboards with complex designs and larger volumes of data than dashboards with simple designs and low record counts.
-Poorly designed dashboards are the most common cause of poor performance in tableau server.
+Poorly designed dashboards are the most common cause of poor performance in the tableau server

 If you have users across many locations or database services deployed across multiple geographies, you may need to have a correspondingly larger number of tableau servers to support local demands if a central service isn’t able to provide the desired response.

 The amount of data you have, as well as the type of database sources you are using, must also be considered.
-Massive data or heavy demand along with a database that wasn’t designed for the analytical loads can create the need for shifting some of the analytical burden to tableau server from the database by utilizing more tableau data extract files.
+Massive data or heavy demand along with a database that wasn’t designed for the analytical loads can create the need for shifting some of the analytical burdens to the tableau server from the database by utilizing more tableau data extract files.

 These minimum requirements are appropriate for prototyping and testing of Tableau Server and apply to single-node installations and to each computer in a distributed installation.